oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/namespace-management.md

 ```shell
 $ kubectl get ns -o go-template='{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}' | grep "^weblogic"
 ```

+### Altering namespaces for a running operator

+This section discusses the steps for adding, deleting, or recreated namespaces that are managed by a running operator.

 #### Add a Kubernetes namespace to a running operator